Toileting, Nappy Changing and intimate care Policy

 8. Wipe the toilet down with a disinfectant toilet wipe.

-9. Wash the potty with disinfectant cleaner and dry with kitchen towel.
+9. Wash the potty with disinfectant cleaner.

-10. Replace the potty to it’s usual place.
+10. Replace the potty to its usual place.

 Procedure for nappy changes